AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/bytes-and-types.md

 Gunning straight for top tier storage cells is generally not the best idea, since you use more resources but don't get any extra type storage.
-This means that all sizes of cell are still useful even lategame, as they have tradeoffs.
+This means that all sizes of cell are still useful even late-game, as they have tradeoffs.

 Below is a table comparing the different tiers of storage cells, how much they store, and a rough estimate of their cost.